-Adding custom templates for Posts in WordPress Themes was always something that WP users wanted and Theme developers came up with various solutions for it.
+Adding custom Post templates in WordPress Themes was always something that WP users wanted and Theme developers came up with various solutions for it.
 The problem is that Pages had the option to use custom templates like forever by adding the

 Template Name: tag but there was no standard way for doing the same for Posts.
 Until now!